miklevin/MikeLev.in/_posts/2024-11-20-flow-state-alternation.md

 benefits, we must compensate for it not being inherently and naturally ISAM though backing up the database and facilitating it with log files.

-Me: What's the Pareto principle vs. Zipf's law?
+**Me**: What's the Pareto principle vs. Zipf's law?

-Perplexity: Pareto curves and Zipf curves are closely related mathematical concepts that describe similar phenomena, but they differ in their representation and focus[1][4].
+**Perplexity**: Pareto curves and Zipf curves are closely related mathematical concepts that describe similar phenomena, but they differ in their representation and focus[1][4].

 Zipf's law describes the relationship between the frequency of an element and its rank in a dataset.
 It states that the frequency of an element is inversely proportional to its rank[4].
 The Zipf curve typically shows: